junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 I wasn't paying him much attention either, in the beginning.

-I was frustrated, and thinking about some probably really bad ideas -- if you must know, I was thinking about how to revenge that heartless man and his rich wife, the bastards deserve something nice and sweet, I just haven't decided which way works the best.
+I was frustrated, and thinking about some probably really bad ideas -- if you must know, I was thinking about how to take revenge on that heartless man and his rich wife, the bastards deserve something nice and sweet, I just haven't decided which way works the best.

 When I was deep in thought, the little brat ran off again, like he always did when I was doing my things.
 I probably should keep him chained like a dog just to be safe.

-Anyway, he ran away, directly into the farm land where he really shouldn't go in.
-Cattles are like giant beasts to him, and he could so easily just get treaded like a shepherd's pie.
+Anyway, he ran away, directly into the farm land where he really shouldn't go.
+Those cattle are like giant beasts to him, and he could so easily just get trampled like a shepherd's pie.

 I was already thinking where to bury this little thing, when that man appeared before me, my boy in his arms.
 That was the first time I really looked at him, and he had such blue eyes.

-He said I should take better care of my boy, and I said thank you.
+He said I should take better care of my boy, and I said Thank you.
 My little thing said he ran there because he saw a pretty little flower, and this strange man just walked over to the flock, picked that most normal yellow whin from the moor and walked back.
 I had to invite him to tea after that.

 "I'm here for the whins, too," he said when he sat down in my little hut.
-My boy was playing with the petals, trying to eat it.
+My boy was playing with the petals, trying to eat them.

 I asked where he came from.